Increasing running miles is exciting. But it can also be dangerous. Because when you train harder, you up your risk for running injuries.

-An unspoken rule among runners is that it’s generally a safe bet to increase your weekly miles by 10% (i.e. run 10 miles the first week of training, 11 the second, etc.).
-Even at that pace, you should be able to avoid injury.
+Now, there's an unspoken rule among runners.
+And it says that iit’s generally a safe to increase your weekly miles by 10%.
+(Which means you run 10 miles the first week of training, 11 the second, etc.).
+The thinking goes that, at that pace, you should be able to avoid injury.

-For the study in question, researchers in Denmark followed 873 new runners, all of whom were healthy, over the course of a year.
-The runners were divided into three groups: those who increased their mileage by less than 10 % per week; those who increased their mileage by 10-30 % per week; and those who increased their mileage by more than 30 % per week.
+For the study in question, researchers in Denmark spent a year following 873 new runners.
+They were all healthy at the start of the study.
+To begin, researchers placed runners in three groups.
+One group increased running miles by less than 10 % per week.
+The second group increased their mileage by 10-30 % per week.
+Andthe last group increased their mileage by more than 30 % per week.

-While the rate of injury didn’t really vary between groups, the type and significance of the injuries did vary widely, with the 30% or higher group suffering the most lasting injuries.
+While the rate of injury didn’t vary between groups, the type and significance of the injuries did.
+And the group increasing miles by 30% or higher group suffered the most lasting injuries.
 So, even though all the harder training led to some type of injury, the slower you upped your mileage, the less serious your injury was likely to be.
 And that means you're far less likely to be sidelined from training due to a running injury.

 What's the Safest Way to Increase Run Training Distance?